-12.1 Introduction
+12.1 INTRODUCTION

-Mechanics is a branch of the physical sciences that is concerned with the state of rest or motion of bodies subjected to the action of forces.
-Engineering mechanics is divided into two areas of study, namely, statics and dynamics.
+Engineering mechanics is the study of the state of rest or motion of bodies subjected to the action of forces.
+It is divided into two areas, namely, statics and dynamics.
 Statics is concerned with the equilibrium of a body that is either at rest or moves with constant velocity.
 Here we will consider dynamics, which deals with the accelerated motion of a body.
-The subject of dynamics will be presented in two parts: kinematics, which treats only the geometric aspects of the motion, and kinetics, which is the analysis of the forces causing the motion.
+This subject will be presented in two parts: kinematics, which is the analysis of the forces causing the motion.
 To develop these principles, the dynamics of a particle will be discussed first, followed by topics in rigid-body dynamics in two and then three dimensions.

 Historically, the principles of dynamics developed when it was possible to make an accurate measurement of time.
 Galileo Galilei (1564-1642) was one of the first major contributors to this field.
 His work consisted of experiments using pendulums and falling bodies.
-The most significant contributions in dynamics, however, were made by Isaac Newton (1642-1727), who is noted for his formulation of the three fundamental laws of motion and the law of universal gravitational attraction.
+The most significant contributions to dynamics, however, were made by Isaac Newton (1642-1727), who is noted for his formulation of the three fundamental laws of motion and the law of universal gravitational attraction.
 Shortly after these laws were postulated, important techniques for their application were developed by Euler, D'Alembert, Lagrange, and others.

 There are many problems in engineering whose solutions require application of the principles of dynamics.
-Typically the structural design of any vehicle, such as an automobile or airplane, requires consideration of the motion to which it is subjected.
+For example, bridges and frames are subjected to moving loads and natural forces caused by wind and earthquakes.
+The structural design of any vehicle, such as an automobile or airplane, requires consideration of the motion to which it is subjected.
 This is also true for many mechanical devices, such as motors, pumps, movable tools, industrial manipulators, and machinery.
 Furthermore, predictions of the motions of artificial satellites, projectiles, and spacecraft are based on the theory of dynamics.
 With further advances in technology, there will be an even greater need for knowing how to apply the principles of this subject.